 Under current Impaired driving laws in California, alcohol impairment is specifically defined, (.08 BAC) but, marijuana is not.
 California Vehicle Code Section 23152 says that it is “unlawful for a person who is under the influence of any drug to drive a vehicle.”

 But it doesn’t define what under the influence means for marijuana.
 Instead, police have to do a field sobriety test which is notoriously subjective and inaccurate.
-A blood test can determine if the person has traces of THC in their system, but since THC stays in a person’s system for 30 days, that doesn’t prove the driver was actually impaired at the time they were driving.
+A blood test can determine if the person has traces of THC in their system, but that doesn’t prove the driver was actually impaired at the time they were driving.

 Marijuana Breathalyzer Test

 A California company has produced a breathalyzer test that will detect THC in a person’s breath down to so many parts per trillion.
 This gives them a very accurate reading of how much THC is in the lungs and breath.
 THC stays in the breath up to two hours after smoking, which is the time of maximum impairment.

 Without this test, a driver could be stone-cold sober but have THC in their system from the day before.
 If they don’t do well reciting the alphabet backward or walking a straight line, then they could be charged and convicted with a DUI.

 As of October 23, 2019, there have only been tests on the new breathalyzers, but they haven’t been put to widespread use.
 California law enforcement is expected to start using them in 2020.

 The real benefit of a marijuana breathalyzer is to get those actually impaired off the street.
 This will make cycling—especially at night—safer for all cyclists.
 Currently, almost 25 percent of all DUI accidents are caused by marijuana impairment.
 A cyclist getting hit by an impaired driver can expect certain injuries that are common to bicycle accidents.
 Some of these are: